lgmoneda/lgmoneda.github.io/_posts/2018-06-08-the-book-of-why.md

 And there's more criticism about deep learning: it'd have succed, in fact, more in showing to us that some tasks we though were hard aren't indeed then it has contributed to machine intelligence.

 The **Mini Turing Test** is a test defined by Pearl as a machine being able to answer causal questions about an encoded story, just as a human would be.
 It's mini because of two reasons: first, it does not require the machine to understand natural language nor being able to communicate using it and, second, the story encode can do in any convenient way to pass the test, the machine does not need to encode it itself.

-### Chapter II

-So here's a brief historical path of the causal inference.
-Pearl talks about Galton, Pearson, Wright and Fisher.
-It's interesting but I won't try to summarize it or highlight anything.